Technical-exams/Paymefy/README.md

 **_It's Hexagonal_**
 The code modularizes the application in separate layers (Domain, Application and Infrastructure), placing the _Ports_ as interfaces in the Domain Layer and a few in the Infrastructure layer, and placing _Adapters_ as classes implementing those interfaces in the Infrastructure layer.

+## RESULTS
+This project simulates the elevator movements on a 4 flats building (0 to 3) having 3 elevators and the following statements for user calls:

+* Users call elevators every 5 minutes between 09:00 and 11:00 to go from flat 0 to flat 2
+* Users call elevators every 5 minutes between 09:00 and 11:00 to go from flat 0 to flat 3
+* Users call elevators every 10 minutes between 09:00 and 10:00 to go from flat 0 to flat 3
+* Users call elevators every 20 minutes between 11:00 and 18:20 to go from flat 0 to flat 1
+* Users call elevators every 20 minutes between 11:00 and 18:20 to go from flat 0 to flat 2
+* Users call elevators every 20 minutes between 11:00 and 18:20 to go from flat 0 to flat 3
+* Users call elevators every 4 minutes between 14:00 and 15:00 to go from flat 1 to flat 0
+* Users call elevators every 4 minutes between 14:00 and 15:00 to go from flat 2 to flat 0
+* Users call elevators every 4 minutes between 14:00 and 15:00 to go from flat 3 to flat 0
+* Users call elevators every 7 minutes between 15:00 and 16:00 to go from flat 2 to flat 0
+* Users call elevators every 7 minutes between 15:00 and 16:00 to go from flat 3 to flat 0
+* Users call elevators every 7 minutes between 15:00 and 16:00 to go from flat 0 to flat 1
+* Users call elevators every 7 minutes between 15:00 and 16:00 to go from flat 0 to flat 3
+* Users call elevators every 3 minutes between 18:00 and 20:00 to go from flat 1 to flat 0
+* Users call elevators every 3 minutes between 18:00 and 20:00 to go from flat 2 to flat 0
+* Users call elevators every 3 minutes between 18:00 and 20:00 to go from flat 3 to flat 0

+Once the simulation has been run, the stats are collected in the _database_ (see "INSTALLATION"), and a summary report can be acquired web page (see "RUNNING THE APP").

 ## INSTALLATION
 ### Requirements
 As expressed in the [`composer.json` file](https://github.com/ProWeb21/elevator/blob/master/composer.json), it is necessary to have following requirements installed: